 - To minimize visibility of paved areas from the street and neighboring lots through careful building location, design, and use of architectural elements. - To blend driveways into the natural terrain so that grading is minimized. - All driveways are to follow alignments that minimize grading or other disruption to the site.
-The driveway-parking-garage layouts are to minimize the visibility of the garage doors, driveways and off-street parking from the street, Common Areas, and adjoining lots.
+The driveway-parkinggarage layouts are to minimize the visibility of the garage doors, driveways and off-street parking from the street, Common Areas, and adjoining lots.

-Driveway Materials:
+Driveway Standards:

-- Should be designed to mitigate large cuts and scarring on the land visible from neighbors and private drives. - Driveways should be designed with switchbacks to avoid running up a steep grade where appropriate. - Driveways should utilize retaining walls for cuts over 4' and preserve natural vegetation adjacent to the roadway to screen the view of the driveway - Terraced retaining walls with planters are preferred over large, tall contiguous retaining walls that are highly visible. - Where feasible appropriate cross drainage should be incorporated into the design of the driveway to minimize scouring and erosion. - The design of all driveways must be approved in advance by the Architectural Control Committee. - Gravel driveways of a clean washed material that does not produce significant dust shall be permitted on a case by case basis.
+- All lots shall be designed for one driveway access point.
+Internal vehicular turnarounds shall be accommodated within the lot.
+Additional driveway access points shall be considered on a case by case basis. - Should be designed to mitigate large cuts and scarring on the land visible from neighbors and private drives. - Driveways should be designed with switchbacks to avoid running up a steep grade where appropriate. - Driveways should utilize retaining walls for cuts over 4' and preserve natural vegetation adjacent to the roadway to screen the view of the driveway - Terraced retaining walls with planters are preferred over large, tall contiguous retaining walls that are highly visible. - Where feasible appropriate cross drainage should be incorporated into the design of the driveway to minimize scouring and erosion. - The design of all driveways must be approved in advance by the Architectural Control Committee. - Gravel driveways of a clean washed material that does not produce significant dust shall be permitted on a case by case basis.
 The use of caliche driveways are expressly prohibited. - Drives shall intersect the street at as close to ninety degrees (90°) as possible. - Driveways shall in no case be closer than ten feet (10') from any side or rear property line. - Unless otherwise approved in advance by the DRC, the maximum driveway grade within a Lot is fourteen percent (14%). - Driveways must permit entry by standard mid-size vehicles without "bottoming out" between the edge of pavement and the property line, as well as the driveway area between the property line and the garage. - If the driveway is raised significantly above finished grade (which will be determined by the Design Review Committee in its sole and absolute discretion), the exposed sides of the driveway must be screened with landscaping approved in advance by the DRC. - Driveway culverts must be decorated with stone or a similar solution.
 Exposed culvert pipes are prohibited.